BrentonEarl/es1-slackware-stuff/README.md

 #### Branches

 *  _master_ is where I track SlackBuilds I maintain
-*  _master_ also contains the depenencies for SlackBuilds I maintain
 *  _sbo_ is where I track the official SlackBuilds.org repository
 *  Any other branches are used to test SlackBuilds soon to be updated